k8s-kanary/kanary/examples/example/README.md

 ```

 ## Demo : Make a canary deployment for nginx
-The aim of this kanarydeployment is to update from version 1.15.4 of the image to latest
+The aim of this kanarystatefulset is to update from version 1.15.4 of the image to latest
 ```
-kubectl apply -f examples/example/nginx_kanarydeployment.yaml
+kubectl apply -f examples/example/nginx_kanarystatefulset.yaml
 ```

 ## Demo : current status